-Despite not counting in public records, their previous inspection grade still informs when Ofsted will revisit schools; those rated outstanding are currently exempt from reinspection.
+Despite not counting in public records, their previous inspection grade still informs when Ofsted will revisit schools; the provious in the provisit schools in the provisit schools in the provisit schools.

+when Ofsted will revisit schools; those rated outstanding are currently exempt from reinspection.